Your Guide to Annual Lawn Care in Topeka, KS

 While every homeowner can appreciate the end result, few have the time or energy necessary to devote to lawn care in addition to work and family life.
 The experienced team of professionals at Topeka Landscape are dedicated to providing the utmost in quality and service to homeowners throughout Topeka and the surrounding areas with routine lawn care maintenance using only the best products and tools.

 Routine Lawn Care Maintenance in Topeka, KS

-- Watering– Most lawns require approximately one inch of water per week during growing season.
+- Watering – Most lawns require approximately 1 inch of water per week during growing season.

-- Mowing– Grass grows based on climate.
-In the spring and fall, you may need to mow weekly.
-In the summer, you may only need to mow every other week.
+- Mowing – Grass grows based on climate.
+In the summer, you may need to mow weekly.
+In the spring and fall, you may only need to mow every other week.

 Annual Lawn Care Calendar for Topeka & Northeast Kansas

 The key to effective maintenance is knowing how and when to perform each of these lawn care procedures as the temperatures and seasons change in Topeka.

 While guidelines may vary depending on seasonal variations such as extreme temperatures or storm activity, lawn care maintenance tasks according to month include the following tasks.